MarcoStb1993/robot_statemachine/statemachine/README.md

 * MAPPING\_STATE
 * ROUTINE\_STATE

 For a *ROUTINE_STATE* the routine name needs to be provided as well, otherwise this parameter can remain empty.
 The other plugin states are set by parameters provided to State Interface on launch.
+If no plugin type was specified but a name

 State Interface subscribes to the *stateInfo* and *simpleGoal* topics to issue interrupts to the currently active state.
 Furthermore, it offers the two services *startStopExploration* and *startStopWaypointFollowing* which call the particular function in the active state.